Common childhood ear problems

 - Complications during birth, including low birth weight, lack of oxygen and prematurity

-- Mother has infection, like toxoplasmosis, rubella, herpes, cytomegolavirus or German measles
+- Mother has infection, like toxoplasmosis, rubella, herpes, cytomegolavirus (CMV) or German measles

 - A brain or nervous system disorder